 With reports that the Mets do not expect they will be able to re-sign Yoenis Cespedes, the question is how do you replace the irreplaceable?
 Here are some options: FREE AGENTS Carlos Gomez As explained in an earlier MMO article, a rejuvenated Gomez could help the Mets by continuing to play a good center field […]

-Christina Montana is a 21-year-old senior at the University of Florida.
-She's currently finishing up her BA in English/Creative Writing, with a minor in Anthropology.
-Among her passion for writing is an undying faithfulness to the only baseball team she's ever cheered for: the New York Mets.
+Christina Montana is a 23-year-old University of Florida graduate.
+She majored in English/Creative Writing with a minor in Anthropology and is currently applying for MFA programs.
+Among her passion for writing is an undying loyalty to the only baseball team she's ever cheered for: the New York Mets.

 Christina Montana's Latest Posts

 Until this passed weekend, it had been almost three years since the last time I was in New York City and at Citi Field.
 It was August 6th, 2013: The MLB debut of soon-to-be-folk-hero Wilmer Flores, a game started by Jenrry Mejia, won by Scott Atchison, and saved by LaTroy Hawkins.
 At that moment, the Mets were […]

 I wanted to update this excellent post by Christina with the news that outfield prospect Michael Conforto was just named the Eastern League Player of the Week.
 Conforto, 22, went 7-for-16 (.438) with two home runs, three RBI, and three runs scored in four games this past week, and that was after an impressive performance at […]

 1:30 PM Just a quick update on this as Noah Syndergaard and manager Wally Backman both commented to the Las Vegas Review-Journal about last night’s performance.
 Wally Backman: “His tempo was way too slow tonight, especially early in the game.
 He got better as the game went on but there were times he was 20-plus seconds […]